awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 You cannot create an alias that begins with `aws/`\.
 The `aws/` prefix is reserved by Amazon Web Services for [AWS managed CMKs](concepts.md#master_keys)\.

+The CreateAlias operation does not return any output\.
+To verify that the alias was created, use the [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) operation\.

-This example uses the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.
+In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.

 ------
 #### [ Java ]